-As I’ve mentioned before, at this stage of life, women over 40 generally don’t have the time or will to entertain anyone or anything that’s energy draining.
+As I’ve mentioned before, at this stage of life, women over 40 generally don’t have the time or desire to entertain anyone or anything that’s energy-draining.

 So, with all of these stipulations, how do we make friends?
 Well, there are a few ways.

 Not too long ago, I came across a post on Facebook that suggested that the people you meet on social media aren’t your real friends.
 While I believe this to be true, I also know from firsthand experience that it’s entirely possible to make real connections with people you initially start conversations with over a shared post.

 Social media groups and other online communities such as virtual book clubs are golden for introverts.
 We can follow along without saying anything unless we want to and no one really cares.
 I belong to a couple of special interest groups on Facebook that focuses on topics I am passionate about.
 I’ve actually met some amazing people by participating in group discussions.

 If you are active on social media, find a group that interests you and perhaps you’ll find a new virtual friend who you could one day meet in person for a cup of tea.